-If your croft is not already registered or if you are not undertaking an application or notification for which registration is necessary, then you may wish to consider voluntary registration of your croft in the Registers of Scotland Crofting Register.
+You may wish to consider the voluntary registration of your croft with Registers of Scotland.
 This registration is based on the map of your croft.
 A fee is payable to Registers of Scotland (currently £90) to first register your croft.
 Subsequent amendments including division, assignation or decrofting will incur an additional fee of £90.
-Further information is available on the Crofting Register website at www.crofts.ros.gov.uk
+Further information is available on the Crofting Register website.www.crofts.ros.gov.uk